MarcAstner/Dig-Bata/ML.md

 The output was given in the third dense layer, sized two the amount of possible actions.
 The inital parameters for training were changed.

 parameters:
-MAXRUNS = 50
+MAXRUNS = 50;
-GAMMA = 0.975 - needs to be high enough to be significant LEARNING_RATE = 0.00125 - too high=fast learning in the beginning and very slow later on, vice versa MEMORY_SIZE = 100000 - important in combination with batch size and learning rate BATCH_SIZE = 32 - if too big=slower computations
+GAMMA = 0.975 - needs to be high enough to be significant;
+LEARNING_RATE = 0.00125 - too high=fast learning in the beginning and very slow later on, vice versa;
+MEMORY_SIZE = 100000 - important in combination with batch size and learning rate;
+BATCH_SIZE = 32 - if too big=slower computations;

 optimizer adam proved to be very compatible with linear activations such as relu in this exercise